demisto/content/Packs/SafeNet_Trusted_Access/README.md

 ## This pack enables you to:

 -	Receive and process SafeNet Trusted Access alerts that indicate security risks to end user accounts.
--	Apply security remediation actions on SafeNet Trusted Access.
+-	Apply security remediation actions on SafeNet Truste d Access.

 For information about the configuration steps, visit our [Help Documentation](https://thalesdocs.com/sta/Content/STA/SecurityInt/CortexXSOAR_PaloAltoNetworks.htm).